iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> What a battery hog.
+I thought it would be using the same tech as COVID Alert, but maybe not.
+I have to charge twice a day vs once a day just after installing this app.
+Uninstalling.
+COVID Alert is better.
+Implement that instead.
+I do not want two apps running (I travel AB, SK, ON for family)<br> :date: __2020-10-16 21:34:53__

+> Given 7 digital code to upload data.
+Space for 6...<br> :date: __2020-10-15 20:19:13__

 > No idea what does this do<br> :date: __2020-10-09 05:33:39__

 > Never has worked, hopefully it's just the case that there's never an infected person around<br> :date: __2020-10-09 03:14:58__